Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Open questions and future directions

 \subsubsection{Building a self-consistent cosmic ray transport theory}

 The primary and secondary CR spectra observed by AMS-02 in Fig.~\ref{fig:cosmic_ray_composition} can be successfully described by the leaky box model of CR transport with an empirical power-law energy dependence of the CR diffusion coefficient (Section~\ref{sec:leaky_box}).
 However, it is unclear how to reconcile these phenomenological models with the physics underlying CR transport theory as explained in Section~\ref{sec:spatial_transport}.
 The current microphysical theories of CR transport, including self-confinement caused by the streaming instability and extrinsic turbulence resulting from a cascade of MHD fast modes, do not agree with observations \citep{kempski_reconciling_2022}.
 On the one hand, because CR scattering sensitively depends on the local plasma conditions in the multiphase ISM, a combination of CR self-confinement and CR scattering on extrinsic turbulent modes can potentially reproduce the main CR spectral trends as well as the boron-to-carbon ratio.
-On the other hand, this could perhaps point to an incomplete understanding of CR transport theory, which may either have to be extended to include new CR driven instabilities \citep{shalaby_new_2021,shalaby_deciphering_2023} and/or to include the impact of turbulent intermittency with small-scale field reversals on particle propagation \citep{kempski_cosmic_2023}.
+On the other hand, this could perhaps point to an incomplete understanding of CR transport theory, which may either have to be extended to include new CR driven instabilities \citep{shalaby_new_2021,shalaby_deciphering_2023} and/or to include the impact of turbulent intermittency with small-scale field reversals on particle propagation \citep{kempski_cosmic_2023,lemoine_particle_2023}, which may alter CR transport to become non-Brownian up to the magnetic coherence scale.